mpampuch/nextflow-notes/README.md

 ```

 You can specify the path of an existing Conda environment as either directory or the path of Conda environment YAML file.

+### The `fair` process directive

+Because the processes in nextflow can finish in different orders than they were inputted as, the `fair` directive is a way that you can ensure the tasks finish in the order that they were started.
+This is because the `fair` process directive distributes computing resources in a "fair" way (comes from fair-threading) to ensure the first one finishes first and so on.

 ### Task directories